 How Many Areas Do You Need to Automate?

 The wireless range can vary depending on the device or system.
 Therefore, homeowners need to consider the size of their homes and the coverage they need machines to cover.

 How Many Devices Would I like to Automate?

 Different platforms may also have limitations on the number of devices they can support.
 Think about the number of devices you want to use and find a system that can help them.
 Along with that, you might want to consider future expansion when selecting a plan.

 Getting Started With CornerStone Protection

 Now that you have read our home automation 101, you probably think about what you need to do to get started.
 Maybe you are wondering if you can set it up yourself or if you need professional home automation installation services.

 As you can set up some simple automation devices yourself, hiring professionals for more advanced features is better.
 Fortunately, the team at CornerStone Protection has you covered.

 We are not only one of the top names for security systems in Kentucky; we are also experts in smart homes.
-We can consult with you to help you find the strategies that will best meet your needs, and we offer professional security systems installation.
-So don’t hesitate to get in touch with our team today to learn more about home automation from CornerStone Protection.
+We can consult with you to help you find the strategies that will best meet your needs, and we offer professional smart home installation near Kentucky.
+So don’t hesitate to get in touch with our team today to learn more about CornerStone Protection.